 Today I’ve got a fun astronaut theme play dough hand strength activity.
 There are so many fine motor benefits to using play dough mats in occupational therapy.
+And, actually, there are documented benefits of play dough itself as a therapy tool.
 We’ve had an intrinsic hand strengthening play dough mat on the website for a long time.
 It’s been one of our most popular fine motor resources ever since it was uploaded!
 There is a reason why: Kids need to strengthen fine motor skills, badly!
 It seems like there are more and more students who struggle with the necessary fine motor skills needed for a functional pencil grasp and other skills.
 They need hand strength!

 Intrinsic Hand Strength with Play Dough